 Other forms.
 The gain from Form 6252 is entered on Schedule D (Form 1040), Capital Gains and Losses, Form 4797, Sales of Business Property, or both.
-These forms were discussed earlier under Reporting Installment Sale Income for Form 1040, the rules discussed also apply to Schedule D for Forms 1041 (estates and trusts), 1065 (partnerships), 1120 or 1120-A (corporations), and 1120S (S corporations).
+These forms were discussed earlier under Reporting Installment Sale Income

 Schedule D (Form 1040).
-Although the references in this publication are to the Schedule D
+Although the references in this publication are to the Schedule D for Form 1040, the rules discussed also apply to Schedule D for Forms 1041 (estates and trusts),